n1kn4x/squid-for-scrape/README.md

-squid-docker-simple-auth
+squid-for-scrape
 ========================

 A simple Dockerfile for launching an authenticated squid proxy.

 Some squid config modifications were taken to ensure privacy of clients.

-Scraping search engines with several deployments of this proxy works well.
+Possible use cases are several deployments for search engine scraping.

 The user must specify authentication credentials via the following environment variables: